-Academic suspension is the removal of a student from all courses and/or clinic for a minimum of one semester.
-A student may be suspended for failing to meet the terms of their Academic Probation, or for failing three or more courses in a semester.
+Academic suspension is the removal of a student from all courses and/or clinic for a minimum of one trimester.
+A student may be suspended for failing to meet the terms of their Academic Probation, or for failing three or more courses in a trimester.
 A student may also be either placed under Academic Suspension, or face Academic Expulsion, for violation of school policies, gross misconduct, or gross negligence in clinic, depending on the severity of the transgression.
-Suspension shall remain in effect for one semester.
-If, at the end of that semester, the student does not demonstrate readiness to resume their studies, they will be withdrawn from the program.
+Suspension shall remain in effect for one trimester.
+If, at the end of that trimester, the student does not demonstrate readiness to resume his/her studies, he/she will be withdrawn from the program.